Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Introduction

 QSO standardization based on the $L_{X}-L_{UV}$ relation and the constructed Hubble diagram has led to claims of strong cosmological constraints and tension with the $\Lambda$CDM model with non-relativistic matter density parameter $\om \sim 0.3$ \citep{RisalitiLusso2019, Lussoetal2020}.
-However, the analyses of \citet{RisalitiLusso2019} and \citet{Lussoetal2020} were approximate and based on incorrect assumptions \citep{KhadkaRatra2020a, KhadkaRatra2020b, KhadkaRatra2021a, KhadkaRatra2022, Banerjeeetal2021, Petrosianetal2022} and the correct technique for analysis of these data was developed by \citet{KhadkaRatra2020a}.
-Given the current quality of these data, one must use them to simultaneously determine the $L_X-L_{UV}$ relation parameters and the cosmological model parameters, and one must also study a number of different cosmological models to determine whether $L_X-L_{UV}$ relation parameter values are independent of the assumed cosmological model.
-If the $L_X-L_{UV}$ relation parameter values are independent of the assumed cosmological model the QSOs are standardizable and the circularity problem is circumvented.
-We emphasize however that, when correctly analyzed, the most recent \citet{Lussoetal2020} data compilation is not standardizable \citep{KhadkaRatra2021a, KhadkaRatra2022}, because the $L_X-L_{UV}$ relation parameters depend on the assumed cosmological model as well as on redshift \citep{KhadkaRatra2021a, KhadkaRatra2022}. \citet{KhadkaRatra2022} discovered that the largest of the seven sub-samples in the \citet{Lussoetal2020} QSO compilation, the SDSS-4XMM one that contains about 2/3 of the total QSOs, has an $L_{X}-L_{UV}$ relation that depends on the cosmological model and on redshift and is the main source of the problem with the \citet{Lussoetal2020} data.
+However, the analyses of \citet{RisalitiLusso2019} and \citet{Lussoetal2020} were approximate and based on incorrect assumptions \citep{KhadkaRatra2020a, KhadkaRatra2020b, KhadkaRatra2021a, KhadkaRatra2022, Banerjeeetal2021, Petrosianetal2022}, i.e. cosmological parameters and $L_{X}-L_{UV}$ relation parameters were constrained within the non-flat $\Lambda$CDM model, hence the results were model-dependent.
+The correct technique for analysis of these data was developed by \citet{KhadkaRatra2020a} and here we outline it as follows: given the current quality of these data, one must use them to simultaneously determine the $L_X-L_{UV}$ relation parameters and the cosmological model parameters, and one must also study a number of different cosmological models to determine whether $L_X-L_{UV}$ relation parameter values are independent of the assumed cosmological model.
+If the $L_X-L_{UV}$ relation parameter values are independent of the assumed cosmological model, the QSOs are standardizable and the circularity problem is circumvented.
+We emphasize, however, that when correctly analyzed, the most recent \citet{Lussoetal2020} data compilation is not standardizable \citep{KhadkaRatra2021a, KhadkaRatra2022}, because the $L_X-L_{UV}$ relation parameters depend on the assumed cosmological model as well as on redshift \citep{KhadkaRatra2021a, KhadkaRatra2022}. \citet{KhadkaRatra2022} discovered that the largest of the seven sub-samples in the \citet{Lussoetal2020} QSO compilation, the SDSS-4XMM one that contains about 2/3 of the total QSOs, has an $L_{X}-L_{UV}$ relation that depends on the cosmological model and on redshift and is the main source of the problem with the \citet{Lussoetal2020} data.